There are some other things you need to do if you're over 60 and want to lose weight.

 1. Stay Strong

-With age, you lose muscle mass.
+You lose muscle mass as you age.
 Offset that by doing strength training.
-You can use weight machines at a gym, lighter weights you hold in your hands, or your own body weight for resistance (yoga or Pilates, for instance).
+You can use weight machines at a gym, lighter weights you hold in your hands, or your own body weight for resistance like in yoga or Pilates.
 Keeping your muscle mass is key to burning more calories, says Joanna Li, RD, a nutritionist at Foodtrainers in New York.

 Because you're at risk for losing muscle mass, make sure your diet includes about one gram of protein to every kilogram (2.2 pounds) of body weight.
 "Protein also keeps you full for longer, so that helps with weight loss efforts," Li says.
 She recommends wild salmon, whole eggs, organic whey protein powder, and grass-fed beef.